Mastercard-Gateway/gateway-ios-sdk/README.md

 ### Initialize the Sample App

 To configure the sample app, open the AppDelegate.swift file.
-There are three fields which must be completed in order for the sample app to run a test transaction.
+There are three fields which must be completed in order for the sample app to run a test payment.

 ```swift
 // TEST Gateway Merchant ID